 This is obviously a good way to avoid forgetting deadlines while having an overview of the workload and/or project.
 Some may say that it takes time to plan its to-do list, but you will be more than rewarded for doing so.
 Your list is there to offer a structure that can be quickly browsed.
 You will therefore be more productive.

-Main disadvantage of the to-do list
+The main disadvantage of the to-do list

-You can easily find yourself always modifying your to-do, because life is not just a quiet river.
+You can easily find yourself always modifying your to-do because life is not just a quiet river.
 The project you are working on may be postponed, your colleague is seriously ill and some of his tasks are delegated to you.
 Whatever the reason, it’s easy to get lost.
 You will need to be disciplined in managing your to-do list.

 4 Practical tips for an effective to-do list